opencontainers/wg-reference-types/docs/proposals/PROPOSAL_E.md

 1. As a user, I want to query a registry for a stored artifact by its digest or tag.
    - Yes, artifacts may be pushed and pulled by tag.
 1. As a user, I want to query the registry for all stored artifacts that reference a given artifact by its digest or tag.
-   - Yes, queries to the API work with a digest, and registries without the API can be queried by listing the tags and searching for the appropriate tag digest.
+   - Yes, queries to the API and digest tag work with a digest.
 1. As a user, I want to query a registry for all stored artifacts of a particular type that reference a given artifact by its digest or tag.
-   - Yes, digest tags include a type, and the API returns a descriptor list containing annotations that can be filtered by the client.
+   - Yes, the digest tag response and the API returns a descriptor list containing annotations that can be filtered by the client.
 1. As a user, I want to query a registry for all stored artifacts based on annotations that reference a given artifact by its digest or tag.
-   - Partial, registries that add the API returns a descriptor list containing annotations that can be filtered by the client.
+   - Partial, the returned index contains a descriptor list with annotations that can be filtered by the client.
 1. As a user, I want to fetch the most up-to-date artifact, collection of artifacts, or application.
-   - Partial, registries that add the API returns a descriptor list containing annotations that can be filtered by the client.
+   - Partial, the returned index contains a descriptor list with annotations that can be filtered by the client.
 1. As an artifact producer, I want to reduce the number of tags that reference an artifact.
-   - Yes, registries that add the API can associate artifacts with manifests without pushing digest tags.
+   - Yes, registries that add the API can associate artifacts with manifests without pushing a digest tag.
+     Existing registries only need a single digest tag per manifest with a referrer.

 ### Backwards Compatibility